Shri-00/Car_Dekho-SQL-project/README.md

 ## 📢 Conclusion
 This project provides a structured approach to analyzing car sales data using SQL.
 The queries offer a detailed breakdown of availability, fuel types, and trends over multiple years, which can be beneficial for business intelligence and decision-making.

----
-🔗 **Contribute & Feedback:** Feel free to contribute by adding more queries, improving efficiency, or expanding the dataset!